Download Docs Source Issues Community

 HARP is a toolkit for reading, processing and inter-comparing satellite remote sensing data, model data, in-situ data, and ground based remote sensing data.
-The toolkit is composed of a set of command line tools and a C library of analysis functions, and direct interfaces to Python, R, IDL, and MATLAB.
+The toolkit is composed of a set of command line tools, a C library of analysis functions, and direct interfaces to Python, R, IDL, and MATLAB.

 In order for the HARP command line tools to handle each others output the toolkit uses its own data format conventions for intermediate files.
 The use of this harmonized formatting means that satellite products need to be converted first to HARP compliant files.
 Once in this format, further processing can be performed.
 HARP already contains builtin support for a wide range of atmospheric data products.